 As part of the Children's Section 18th birthday celebrations, an animation was made telling the story of Melody.

 In this animation, Melody tells her story of arriving in the UK completely alone at the age of 12.
 She was sent to the UK from her home country of Nigeria to live with a friend of the family, but was forced to live in domestic servitude and was repeatedly beaten and sexually abused.

 Two young Refugee Council clients gave evidence at a trial of a sex trafficker who was sentenced to 20 years in prison.

 The girls, who were supported by the Refugee Council’s Children’s Section, were chief witnesses to the prosecution and gave evidence about their own experiences of being trafficked from Nigeria for exploitation in the UK.

-Helen Johnson, Operations Manager of the Children’s Section said: “It was incredibly brave of our young clients to stand up in court and recount their experiences of being trafficked to the UK by this man.
-It is thanks to them and other people who came forward that justice has been done.
+Helen Johnson, Service Manager of the Children’s Section said: “It was incredibly brave of our young clients to stand up in court and recount their experiences of being trafficked to the UK by this man.
+It is thanks to them and other people who came forward that justice has been done."

 “Every day we work with young girls who have been through similarly horrifying experiences, and we see the lasting effects trafficking can have on them.
 We are constantly amazed by their resilience, and that they have the strength to start rebuilding their lives here.”